National Merit Scholarship PSAT Score Cutoff by State 2023-24

 Fordham University: Those who were National Merit Finalists or Semifinalists AND possess a solid “A” average and are in the top 2-3% of all admitted students (as determined by the university) receive free tuition, renewable for all four years.

-New Jersey Institute of Technology: National Merit Finalists are eligible to receive all tuition and fees covered, renewable for four years, contingent on maintaining a 3.0 GPA.
+New Jersey Institute of Technology: National Merit Finalists are eligible to receive all tuition and fees covered.
+This is renewable for four years, contingent on maintaining a 3.0 GPA.

-Texas Tech University: National Merit Finalists who designate Texas Tech as their top choice are eligible to receive a full free ride, including room & board.
+Texas Tech University: National Merit Finalists who designate Texas Tech as their top choice are eligible to receive a full free ride.
+This includes room & board.